Dendropsophus bogerti

 Dendropsophus bogerti is a species of frog in the family Hylidae.
-It is endemic to the Andes of Colombia and occurs in the Cordillera Central in Antioquia, Caldas, and Chocó Departments.
+The species is endemic to the Andes of Colombia and occurs in the Cordillera Central in Antioquia, Caldas, and Chocó Departments.
 The specific name bogerti honors Charles Mitchill Bogert, an American herpetologist.
 Soon after its description in 1970, it was relegated to synonymy of Dendropsophus carnifex, but its species status was restored in 1997.